hubertusanton/silverstripe-seo/README.md

 ## Documentation

-This modules helps the administrator of the Silverstripe website in getting good results in search engines.
+This module helps the administrator of the Silverstripe website in getting good results in search engines.
 A rating of the SEO of the current page helps the website editor creating good content around a subject of the page which can be defined using a google suggest field.